Team2530/Documentation/docs/programming/setup/Setting-up-Java.md

 # (Deprecated) Setting up Java

-### THIS ARTICLE IS DEPRECIATED.
+### THIS ARTICLE IS DEPRECATED.
 You no longer need to manually install Java, as it is bundled with the [WPILib VSCode installation](https://github.com/Team2530/Documentation/wiki/Setting-up-VSCode).

 ***